 PRICING NOTICE: Delayed publication of Chinese manganese, chrome ore port inventories

-The publication of manganese ore and chrome ore inventory assessments at main Chinese ports were delayed due to public holidays.
+The publication of manganese ore and chrome ore inventory assessments at main Chinese ports were delayed due to an administrative error.

-Fastmarkets assessed its manganese ore inventories at the main Chinese ports of Tianjin and Qinzhou, and chrome ore inventories at the main ports of Tianjin, Qinzhou, Lianyungang and Shanghai as normal on Monday May 27.
+Fastmarkets assessed manganese ore inventories at the main Chinese ports of Tianjin and Qinzhou, and chrome ore inventories at the main ports of Tianjin, Qinzhou, Lianyungang and Shanghai as normal on Monday August 26.
+However, the calculations were not published until Tuesday August 27 due to an administrative error.

 To provide feedback on the delayed publication of these calculations, please contact Amy Lv or Susan Zou by email at: pricing@fastmarkets.com.
 Please add the subject heading ‘FAO: Amy Lv/Susan Zou Re: Fastmarkets’ manganese ore/chrome ore inventories’.